CapelliC/pqConsole/README.md

    and enable creating a console for each thread
  - XPCE ready, allows reuse of current IDE components

+History

+ - pqConsole sources have been embedded in swipl-win, hosted on SWI-Prolog git official repository.
+   Since I'm still interested in keeping pqConsole independent from actual applicative front end, from time to time there will be a manual sync, to keep this one aligned.

 author:  Carlo Capelli - Brescia 2013
 licence: LGPL v2.1